How to Round Decimals? (+FREE Worksheet!)

 Related Topics

-Step by step guide to rounding decimals
+Step-by-step guide to rounding decimals

 - Numbers are the key to accessing calculations.
-But working with decimal numbers is more difficult than with integers.
+However working with decimal numbers is more difficult than with integers.
 In particular, our minds are not prepared enough to work on decimal numbers, and it is easier to do calculations, even approximately, with the help of integers.
 To do this, before performing the calculations, we “round” the decimal numbers to quickly increase our calculations.
 Of course, by doing so, we have reduced the accuracy of the calculations.
 When we round a number, the value of the result is an integer that is very close to the original number and can be an alternative to calculations.
 In this way, results are easier to understand when exact values are not too important.

 - ُStep 1: First, you’ll need to remember your place values: For example: